Did you know?

 1. American lobsters are famous for their distinctive claws, which can be used for defense and catching prey.

-2. These lobsters are not true scavengers but will eat dead animals that have sunk to the seafloor.
+2. These lobsters are not true scavengers but will eat dead animals that have sunk to the deeper water.

-3. American lobsters have a reputation for being unpleasant to eat.
+3. They have a reputation for being unpleasant to eat.
 Nonetheless, they are considered a delicacy in many parts of the world when cooked properly.

 FAQs